rcmohanraj/DataStructures/README.md

 Start from root node to count the edges till the child node.
 Depth of root node is 0.

 #### Height
-Its opposite of depth.
-Starts from the leaf node till we reach the root node.
+Its opposite of depth, starts from the leaf node till we reach the root node.
 Height of the leaf node is 0.
 For calculating root node height we need to calculate from the longest child of that root node.
 ##### Height of root node
 1+max(height(L), height(R))